DivyaJyothiVundavalli/Kubernetes-Monitoring-Setup-with-Grafana-and-Prometheus/Step-by-Step process.md

   Snap:

-**7. Install Grafana Using Helm:** processing is same as prometheus installation
+**Install Grafana Using Helm:** processing is same as prometheus installation
 ---
 **Add Helm Repository**